U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Related work

-Regarding the use of Normalizing Flows in anomaly detection, a few methods have been recently proposed~\cite{rudolph2021same-differnet,yu2021fastflow,gudovskiy2022cflow}, among which CFlow~\cite{gudovskiy2022cflow} and FastFlow~\cite{yu2021fastflow} stand out for their impressive results.
-The former uses a one-dimensional NF and include the spatial information using a positional encoding as a conditional vector, while the latter directly uses a two-dimensional NF.
-In both cases, an anomaly score is then computed based on the likelihood estimation of test data.
-In this work, we further improve the performance of these methods, by proposing a multi-scale Transformer-based feature extractor, and by equipping the NFs with a fully invertible U-shaped architecture.
+In this work, we further improve the performance of these methods for anomaly localization by proposing a multi-scale Transformer-based feature extractor and by equipping the NFs with a fully invertible U-shaped architecture that effectively integrates the information at different scales in a very natural and elegant manner.
 These two ingredients allow us to embed these multi-scale features in a latent space where intra and inter-scale features are guaranteed to be independent and identically distributed Gaussian random variables.
-From these statistical properties, we can easily design a detection methodology that leads to statistically meaningful anomaly scores and unsupervised detection thresholds.
+Finally, we design a detection methodology from these statistical properties that leads to statistically meaningful anomaly scores and unsupervised detection thresholds.